trailbehind/DeepOSM/README.md

 Inside Docker, the following Python scripts will work.
 This will download all source data, tile it into training/test data and labels, train the neural net, and generate image and text output.

-The default data is eight NAIPs, which gets tiled into NxNx4 bands of data (RGB-IR bands).
+The default data is six NAIPs, which get tiled into 64x64x4 bands of data (RGB-IR bands).
 The training labels derive from PBF files that overlap the NAIPs.

 ```
 python bin/create_training_data.py
 python bin/train_neural_net.py
 ```

-For output, it will produce some console logs, and then JPEGs of the ways, labels, and predictions overlaid on the tiff.
+For output, DeepOSM will produce some console logs, and then JPEGs of the ways, labels, and predictions overlaid on the tiff.

 ### Jupyter Notebook